Nell Zink: Writing career

 Zink's second novel, Mislaid (Ecco Press), her first under a major publisher, follows the story of a white lesbian, Peggy, later 'Meg', born in rural Virginia in the 1960s.
-Peggy leaves her marriage to her gay professor, and with the help of a stolen birth certificate, creates a new African-American identity for herself and her daughter, Mireille/Karen.
+Peggy leaves her marriage for her professor, and with the help of a stolen birth certificate, creates a new African-American identity for herself and her daughter, Mireille/Karen.
 Though Dwight Garner called the book "a minor and misshapen novel from a potentially major voice," he later named it among his top ten books for the year.
 Walter Kirn, in The New York Times Book Review, found it a "provocative masquerade with heart," identifying an "elegance and confidence that are exceptionally rare now."
-New York Times Magazine writer Daniel J. Sharfstein has observed that while Zink's plot may be "over-the-top," the real-life case of former NAACP chapter president Rachel Dolezal bears a remarkable parallel.
+New York Times Magazine writer Daniel J. Sharfstein observed that while Zink's plot may be "over-the-top," the real-life case of former NAACP chapter president Rachel Dolezal bears a remarkable parallel.
 Mislaid was longlisted for the National Book Award.

 Nicotine was published in 2016.
-In Joe Dunthorne's review he says, "there is a recklessness and a freshness to this complex tale that is at its best when its elements of horror and humor collide."
-In a New York Times book review, Dwight Garner praises the book, saying, "I could listen to Ms Zink's dialogue all day; she may be, at heart, a playwright."
+Joe Dunthorne wrote, "there is a recklessness and a freshness to this complex tale that is at its best when its elements of horror and humor collide."
+In the New York Times, Garner praised the book, writing, "I could listen to Ms Zink's dialogue all day; she may be, at heart, a playwright."

-In a book review about Mislaid by Walter Kirn, he admits that toward the end of the novel, "Piquancy and intimacy are lost, sacrificed to momentum and high mayhem.
+In Kirn's review of Mislaid, he writes that toward the end of the novel, "Piquancy and intimacy are lost, sacrificed to momentum and high mayhem.
 The damage isn't fatal, though; the novel's charm and intelligence ran deep."
 Overall, he compliments the book's pace and "sharp observations" made by her narration.